mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 ## Ghosting

-If you experience ghosting, you will need to reduce the brightness level, not all RGB Matrix Panels are the same - some seem to display ghosting artefacts at lower brightness levels.
+If you experience ghosting, you may need to reduce the brightness level, not all RGB Matrix Panels are the same - some seem to display ghosting artefacts at lower brightness levels.
 In the setup() function do something like:

 ```
 void setup() {